Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 Why Do I Keep Getting My Period Every Other Week?

-Getting your period every other week usually indicates a hormonal imbalance disrupting your menstrual cycle.
-Conditions like polycystic ovary syndrome (PCOS), thyroid disorders, or high stress levels can cause this abnormal bleeding pattern known as polymenorrhea.
+Getting your period every other week usually indicates abnormal uterine bleeding or a hormonal imbalance disrupting your menstrual cycle.
+Conditions like polycystic ovary syndrome (PCOS), thyroid disorders, stress, uterine fibroids, polyps, infections, or birth control changes can cause this pattern.

 Why Do I Keep Getting My Period Every Other Week Due to Hormonal Imbalance?

 Hormonal imbalances affect estrogen and progesterone levels, which regulate menstruation.
-When these hormones are out of sync, the uterine lining sheds more frequently, causing periods every two weeks instead of monthly.
+When these hormones are out of sync, ovulation may become irregular and the uterine lining may shed unpredictably, causing bleeding every two weeks instead of monthly.
 PCOS and thyroid issues are common hormonal causes.

 Why Do I Keep Getting My Period Every Other Week When Stressed?